 Prevention is the Best Medicine

 Water is beneficial and vital to all life — especially yours.
 To feel healthy and fit, you have to stay hydrated every day.
 It acts as a catalyst for renewal, like when you water your plants and watch them grow taller and greener.
-Water lifts you up, it opens your senses and makes you feel refreshed and ready to take on any activity…even sleeping.
-There’s a lot of advice about the proper amount of water an adult should drink every day—usually 8 to 12 8-ounce glasses1—but only you know the amount that keeps you running at your best.
+Water lifts you up, makes you feel refreshed and ready to take on any activity.
+There’s a lot of advice about the proper amount of water an adult should drink every day — usually 8 to 12 8-ounce glasses1 — you know the amount that keeps you running at your best.
 Listen to yourself.
 Brita® water filtration systems help remind you of the important role water plays in your body.
 Every time you drink a glass of great-tasting Brita® water, remember you’re hydrating yourself with filtered water that your body truly appreciates.

 Water and Wellness